hashicorp/terraform-provider-azuread/docs/resources/invitation.md

 When authenticated with a user principal, this resource requires one of the following directory roles: `Guest Inviter`, `User Administrator` or `Global Administrator`

 **Remark**: A destroy of the `azuread_invitation` resource will delete the user if executed with a high privileged user or service principal, otherwise nothing happens as the invite itself can't be deleted once sent out.
+In addition when executing with lower privilege the user is not modified to check it's existence.
+This could cause situations that the user is not created or it's replication to the tenant has not been performed.

 ## Example Usage